raggleton/condor-comforter/README.md

 - Profile cmsRun jobs with valgrind or callgrind

+- Just run with whatever is in your config (e.g. to stop hogging resources on `soolin`)

 ##haddaway

-Simple script to put `hadd` jobs onto HTCondor, splitting them up into smaller parallel groups to speed things up (possibly).
+Simple script to perform `hadd` jobs on HTCondor, splitting them up into smaller parallel groups to speed things up (possibly, YMMV).
 It creates a series of intermediate hadd jobs, then does a final hadd over all of the intermediate files.
 You can specify the intermediate group size, and also specify the standard hadd options (e.g. for compression).

 Example usage: